 - Clear the Extend scale-out backup repository capacity with object storage check box.

-You will be asked to confirm the action in the pop-up dialog.
-After that, the object storage repository will be immediately put into the maintenance mode.
+If you have data on the object storage, you will be asked to confirm the action in the pop-up dialog.
+After that, the object storage repository will be immediately put into the Maintenance mode.